-> In order to teach English in UAE, most teachers will require a university degree, prior teaching experience, and often TEFL or other teaching certification.
-Some schools may require prior teaching experience and/or a university degree.
-The average salary for teaching in UAE is $2,400 - $5,500 per month.
+In order to teach English in the UAE, most teachers will require a university degree, prior teaching experience, and often TEFL or other teaching certification.
+The average salary for teaching in the UAE is $2,400 - $5,500 per month.

-> Because the UAE is a popular place for foreign teachers, jobs are competitive.
+Because the UAE is a popular place for foreign teachers, jobs are competitive.
 The more experienced and well-qualified you are, the better your chance of landing a job in a school that pays well and offers good benefits.

 While many foreign teachers in the UAE teach English as a Foreign Language, this is not the only subject option by any means.
 Due to a large number of international schools in the country, teachers are needed in a diverse range of subjects; English, Math, and Science (Chemistry, Physics, and Biology at upper levels) are especially in demand.
 Here are the different types of jobs and schools to look out for.